EthenStrine/English/_posts/2019-01-10-Paradise Lost.md

 their fates.

-ll.
+II.
 242-end – Satan’s final speech – Milton invests his Satan with massive physical

 size and ego to match.
 Satan does have a dignity of a sort; God may